Hyperrhiz 12: Augmented maps

-- Install the free DAQRI Augmented Reality App from the iTunes App Store or Google Play
+- Install the free Aurasma Augmented Reality App on your smart phone or tablet from the iTunes App Store or Google Play

-- Use the DAQRI App to scan images where indicated
+- Use the Aurasma App to scan images where indicated

 I am haunted by Border Memorial: Frontera de los Muertos.
 But what does that mean?
 What visual representations and ethical suppositions are advanced by the project, a memorial to the undocumented immigrants who have died crossing the Arizona desert along the US-Mexico border?
 Their remains have blended into the desert landscape, but what might it look like to resuscitate their visual presence while still maintaining, and indeed memorializing, their vulnerability and precariousness?